 Taking action: The Cleantech Playground

-Core to Metabolic’s mission was an urge to get outside of the traditional ‘sustainability consulting’ model and start turning ideas, concepts, and dust-gathering reports into real, functioning models.
+Core to Metabolic’s mission was an urge to push the boundaries of conventional consulting and start turning ideas, concepts, and dust-gathering reports into real, functioning models.
 With this, we began our first iconic project – The Cleantech Playground – a blueprint for new urban development in two locations in Amsterdam North: a former shipyard turned office park called De Ceuvel, and a floating residential development named Schoonschip.
 (Render: space&matter).

 Setting up Metabolic HQ in Amsterdam